Cardinals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

+- The Cardinals have been chosen as underdogs in 11 games this year and have walked away with the win two times (18.2%) in those games.

+- St. Louis has a record of 1-3 in games where sportsbooks have it as underdogs of at least +125 on the moneyline.

-- The Cardinals have an implied moneyline win probability of 56.5% in this game.
+- The Cardinals have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- St. Louis has had an over/under set by bookmakers 29 times, and have combined with opponents to go over the total in 13 of those games (13-15-1).
+- St. Louis' games have gone over the total in 13 of its 30 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.